-2018 is a few short weeks away, and with the new year comes new beginnings, and the ability to hit reset and refresh.
+2019 has officially arrived, and with the new year comes new beginnings and the ability to hit reset and refresh.
 One of the best ways to start off the new year right is by performing a thorough edit of your wardrobe and planning what your sartorial choices will look like for the year.

 An edit should ideally be done several times a year, but it is even more crucial in the new year and during the change of seasons in the Spring and the Fall.
 The ultimate goal is to create a zen space in your closet and eliminate the “I have nothing to wear!” syndrome.